khodgins/BioinformaticsWorkshopMonash2021/Topic_5/README.md

 Run the above command.

 Now contigs.fa appears in your output directory (sa_assembly21).
 This file contains your assembled genome.
 A log file, with information on your input parameters as well as some basic metrics of your assembly, and a stats.txt file with information on each node is present also appear.
-Note that node lengths are given in k-mers (see below).
+Note that node lengths are given in k-mers units (see below).

 Step 4.
 Assess the assembly quality